Skip to content

 Device

-A Device object representing the input array, after optional resizing and
+A Device object representing the input array, after resizing and binarization.

 """